mckennapsean/dissertation/content/03-framework.md

 -->

-Each method was informally coded and characterized by the activities of the design activity framework in which it can be used --- _understand_ (**_u_**), _ideate_ (**_i_**), _make_ (**_m_**), and _deploy_ (**_d_**).
+We informally coded and characterized each method by the activities of the design activity framework in which it can be used --- _understand_ (**_u_**), _ideate_ (**_i_**), _make_ (**_m_**), and _deploy_ (**_d_**).
 It is important to note that many methods can and often are used in different design activities.
-The methods are also categorized as being generative (**_g_**), evaluative (**_e_**), or both in nature.
+We also categorized the methods as being generative (**_g_**), evaluative (**_e_**), or both in nature.
 Several methods, e.g., graffiti walls (_M-43_), interviewing (_M-51_), and observation (_M-58_), have more complex characterizations than presented in this table; please see [Appendix
 @sec:app-methods] for a more complete and detailed characterization.
-Some methods are also marked as appearing within the visualization literature (**_v_**).
+Additionally, we marked methods as appearing within the visualization literature (**_v_**).
 Finally, each method includes a definition and reference to aid visualization designers in bringing these methods into practice.
 As the design activity framework targets designers performing problem-driven visualization